szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 Ensure your post types have <code>has_archive</code> set to true.

-You can also map term archives to pages by editing a term in the admin area.

 <ul>
 <li>Select a Public page to use as your post type archive page.</li>
 <li>View the archive and you will see the page content instead of the archive content.</li>